 The megapixel count or MP of a camera is more important when you need to take large prints of a phone picture.
 On a TV or computer monitor, a cell phone picture taken with a 5MP camera will look just the same as one taken with a 20MP camera.
 The reasons for this are explained below.

 Just by having more MP does not mean a better phone camera.
-Phone camera pictures are normally viewed on TVs, computer monitors, Tablets like iPads or on smartphone screens.
+Phone camera pictures are normally viewed on TVs, computer monitors, Tablets like iPads or on mobile phone screens.
 HDTV picture with 1920x1080 pixels results in a HDTV picture of 2 million plus pixels or 2 Mega Pixels.
 The highest resolution TVs available in the market today is the 4K Ultra HDTV with 3840x2160 pixels, which if you multiply 3840x2160 gives a total of 8,294,400 pixels which is just a little over 8 megapixels.

-If on the other hand, if you need to print your smartphone camera pictures, then a high megapixel camera picture will beat a low MP picture.
+If on the other hand, if you need to print your mobile phone camera pictures, then a high megapixel camera picture will beat a low MP picture.
 Another big advantage of having a high MP phone camera is that you can zoom the mobile cell images without too much loss of quality and this could be very useful when taking group photos, etc.

-Smartphones have mainly two types memory called RAM (Random Access Memory) and ROM (Read Only Memory).
-The use of RAM in mobile phone speeds up the functioning of all smartphones.
+mobile phones have mainly two types memory called RAM (Random Access Memory) and ROM (Read Only Memory).
+The use of RAM in mobile phone speeds up the functioning of all mobile phones.
 How much RAM do I need for my phone?
 The short and simple answer is get as much as you can, because the more the RAM the faster the phone applications will execute.
 2 GB of RAM will be fine for most applications, but if you do a lot of gaming then try to get the maximum possible, because to have fast responsive gaming experience you need a lot of RAM.

-RAM or ‘Random Access Memory’ in a smartphone is a memory that is temporary, but is quickly accessible to the phone’s processor.
+RAM or ‘Random Access Memory’ in a mobile phone is a memory that is temporary, but is quickly accessible to the phone’s processor.
 The RAM is made up of millions of capacitors each capable of holding one ‘bit’ of information.
 That means in a RAM of 1 GB there should be at least 1,000,000,000 capacitors since a Giga byte = 1000 Mega bytes where each Mega byte is equal to a million bytes - in short a Giga byte or GB is a billion bytes.

 The Capacitors in the RAM lose its charge as soon as it is powered off, so all of the Memory in a RAM can be removed and new memory loaded in the RAM in a fraction of a millisecond just by powering ‘off’ and ‘on’.
 Thus the memory of a RAM is very volatile and dynamic, and so RAM is referred to as having a ‘Volatile Memory’ and being dynamic, RAM is commonly called as ‘Dynamic Random Access Memory’ or ‘DRAM’.

-The Read Only Memory (ROM) in Smartphones store the operating system of the phones like the Android and iOS software.
+The Read Only Memory (ROM) in mobile phones store the operating system of the phones like the Android and iOS software.
 Even though we call it a Read Only Memory: ROM it can be rewritten when the OS is updated.
 The reason why it is still called a 'Read Only" even though it can be rewritten is because only a system update can rewrite into those chips and the user cannot rewrite a ROM chip.
 These ROM chips for storage of the phone OS are usually only about 512 MB.

-The main difference between a smartphone internal memory and external memory is that the phone internal memory is very fast in saving and retrieving info when compared to the external SD card memory.
+The main difference between a mobile phone internal memory and external memory is that the phone internal memory is very fast in saving and retrieving info when compared to the external SD card memory.
 The external memory cards are usually slower to read and write than an internal memory chip.
 The fastest micro SD card available is the Class 10 micro SD card and is only able to write at a speed of 10 MB/second.

 The external SD card memory operates much slower than the phone’s internal memory, so it is always best to have your apps in the phones internal memory.
 Also while taking photos and videos, it is better to use the phones internal memory and as soon as possible move or transfer the photos and Videos to the external microSD card.
 This way the camera performs better, and you can free up the internal memory whenever you get a chance.

 The main advantage of having non removable batteries is that the phone can be built much thinner and more robust.
 The internals of the phone are sealed and protected from moisture and dust.
 There is no danger of the phone back covers and batteries coming out when the phone is accidentally dropped.
-Problems with smartphone non-removable battery are one, when the mobile cell phone freezes up or hangs and you cannot remove the battery to reboot the phone and two, in the event the battery needs to be replaced, it can only be done at the service centre of the phone manufacturer.
+Problems with mobile phone non-removable battery are one, when the mobile cell phone freezes up or hangs and you cannot remove the battery to reboot the phone and two, in the event the battery needs to be replaced, it can only be done at the service centre of the phone manufacturer.

 The main advantage of having smartphones with replaceable battery are that in case the phone hangs-up or freezes-up, you can simply remove and reinsert the battery to reboot the phone.
 The second major advantage of having a removable battery was that you could have a fully charged spare battery, which could be exchanged for the dead battery in the phone and have a ful charged phone which could work for hours.